-If you entered data online last year, you can use your existing WAMS Account (User ID and Password).
+If you entered data online last year, use your existing WAMS Account (User ID and Password).
 If you do not have a User ID and Password:

-- Go to http://on.wisconsin.gov, - Click Self Registration.
-Scroll down and click Accept, - Then, fill in your information.
-Only fields with "\" are required.
-If you have a problem with it not accepting your mailing address, just leave the whole address blank.
+- Go to https://apps.dnr.wi.gov/SWIMS - Click on "Get a WAMS User ID and Password" - Click on Self Registration.
+Scroll down and click Accept - Then, fill in your information.
+Only fields with " " are required.
+If SWIMS does not accept your mailing address, just leave the whole address blank.
 Before hitting Submit, print the page and jot down your password.
-Save it in a safe place, - Open your email account and look for an e-mail from Wisconsin.gov.
-Click on the e-mail and log in, - Now, there is only one more step: E-mail your User ID to the Lakes Inbox at DNRLakeb@Wisconsin.gov, - o If you are a first time volunteer, include the lake(s) and counties in which you are volunteering and what activities you are doing (Citizen Lake Monitoring, Clean Boats/Clean Waters, Loon Watch, etc.).
-We need to set you up in the SWIMS database so it will know what lake you monitor., - You will get a reply within a couple of business days saying you are all set up to enter CLMN data.
+Save it in a safe place. - Open your email account and look for an e-mail from Wisconsin.gov.
+Click on the email and log in. - Email your User ID to your Lakes Coordinator or to Paul Skawinski at pskawins@uwsp.edu.
+If you are a first-time volunteer, include the lake name and county where you are volunteering. - You will get a reply in a couple of business days saying you are set up to enter CLMN data.